BlackN64/AntiCheat/README.md

 # AntiCheat Configuration File

 # Anti Speed hack config
+movement:
-maxSpeed: 1.3 # Maximum speed a player can move (in blocks per second)
+  # The maximum allowed distance a player can move between checks (default is 7.0 blocks)
+  maxAllowedDistance: 7.0
+  # The minimum time (in milliseconds) allowed between player moves.
+  # This prevents players from moving too quickly in rapid succession (default is 80ms).
+  minTimeBetweenMoves: 80

 # Anti fly hack config
 flyDetectionThreshold: 5000 # Threshold for fly detection (in milliseconds)